Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Warbeck, Perkin ( - d.1499)

-At some point the young king Edward V and his brother Richard disappeared.
+At some point the young King Edward V and his brother Richard disappeared.
 Whether they were murdered in the Tower of London and by whom is not known, but they were not seen of again.
-Later, in 1491, a man called Perkin Warbeck appeared in Ireland and claims were made that he was really Richard of Shrewsbury, Duke of York, one of the princes.
+Later, in 1491, a man called Perkin Warbeck appeared in Ireland and claims were made that he was really Richard of Shrewsbury, Duke of York, one of the princes in the Tower.

-The peace treaty signed by Charles VIII and Henry VII.
+Treaty of Etaples was the peace treaty signed by Charles VIII of France and Henry VII of England.
 Charles agreed not to support Perkin Warbeck and Henry agreed not pursue his claim to the French throne.
 Charles also had to pay Henry a large sum of money to be paid over several years.

 Warbeck arrived in Scotland near the end of November and was greeted by the Scottish king James IV.
 The king gave the pretender money and arranged a marriage to Lady Catherine Gordon, daughter of the earl of Huntley.